DohmBoyOG/GuiBuilder/README.md

 GuiBuilder
 =

+#### **NOTE: when the plugin is updated, you must delete the GuiBuilder folder under game.ReplicatedStorage if you wish to use the updated GuiActionInfo module.
+If you have custom GuiActions written in the GuiActionInfo module, make sure to copy them before you delete and update!**

 # Introduction

 GuiBuilder is a Roblox gui development plugin that allows predefined "GuiActions" to be assigned to input events of gui elements.